55thRPDev/55-patdown/README.md

 UPDATE COMING SOON

-Notice for when nothing is found
+-Notice for when nothing is found

-Animation for player being searched.
+-Animation for player being searched.

-Potential for officer to hurt them selves if suspect has sharp object in pockets
+-Potential for officer to hurt them selves if suspect has sharp object in pockets